AMReX-Astro/Microphysics/unit_test/burn_cell_metal_chem/README.md

 # burn_cell_metal_chem

 `burn_cell_metal_chem` integrates a primordial+metal ISM chemistry network for a single set of initial conditions.
 The density, temperature, and composition are set in the inputs file, as well as the maximum time to integrate.
+ This test does not include cosmic rays and photochemistry.

  Upon completion, the new state is printed to the screen.